Fisherman's Wharf fire: Historic World War II ship saved from 4-alarm fire at San Francisco's Pier 45

 Video earlier from the scene shows massive flames along the pier and San Francisco's skyline.

-He said "to our knowledge," there was no inside the warehouse when the fire sparked and no one was supposed to be in the building.
+The warehouse, which holds fish processing equipment and a few offices, is typically unoccupied at night.
+But Baxter notes homeless people have been seen in buildings and warehouses in the area.

-The warehouse, which holds fish processing equipment and a few offices, is typically unoccupied at night but homeless people have been seen in buildings and warehouses in the area, Baxter said.
+If you smell or see haze, you're not alone.
+Smoke from a #fire burning at San Francisco's iconic Fisherman's Wharf is being blown across parts of the Bay Area.
+Latest updates here: https://t.co/xeykQyvRJJ pic.twitter.com/r5lcVGHLpX— ABC7 News (@abc7newsbayarea) May 23, 2020

 "That is something of grave concern, that is why we're actively trying to confirm if anybody saw anybody in this building," he said.